xd009642/xmas-challenge-2k18/README.md

 Christmas is near and so is the christmas challenge!
 This repository will gradually turn into an application for a raspberry pi based see-through display.

+## Dependencies

+This project relies on OpenGL, GlUT, FreeType and FiraCode for font.
+See FIRACODE-LICENSE.txt for the Fira copywrite and license text.